background image

 Liveaboard diving in Komodo is a feast for the senses.
 From vibrant coral gardens to majestic marine creatures, every dive promises a visual spectacle and an immersive experience into the wonders of the underwater world

-Must see dive sites of Komodo National Park
+Must See Komodo National Park Dive Sites

 Komodo, Indonesia, is a diver's paradise, boasting a plethora of captivating dive sites that draw enthusiasts from around the globe.
 Each site offers its own unique marine creatures and breathtaking underwater landscapes, providing divers with an unforgettable adventure beneath the waves.
 Let's dive into a few of the most popular dive sites in Komodo, where nature's wonders await.